 Leveraging insightful reporting for partnering excellence

 Speaking of reporting, part of the many reasons they chose Inova was to have a tool that would give senior management a consistent 360-degree view of all the interactions happening in all these five different therapeutic areas.
 And so, once Inova was up-and-running, the next challenge was to create reporting functionalities that would automatically provide this high-level overview of projects, and at the same time proper, relevant and up-to-date project information.
 The first step for Bayer was to create a reporting process that would suit senior management's needs.
-They have decided on a process where that is then simplified to a report, which is a deck of slides containing all projects each team is working on – including background information, status description, and next steps for each asset.
+They have decided on a process, which was then simplified to a report.
+This report is a deck of slides containing all projects each team is working on – including background information, status description, and next steps for each asset.
 This report is done monthly and presented to the Pharmaceuticals Executive Committee.
 Bayer then initiated a project with Inova to customize this report according to the specifications that could benefit all the six teams and reduce manual modifications as much as possible.

 Cornelius recalls that having reporting functionalities in Inova provides two benefits: One is time-savings for the end-user.
 He recalls his previous experience at other functions in Bayer where 50-60 people were involved to update reports manually for their monthly meetings.
 The other benefit is receiving transparent and accurate reports for the senior management by having one, unique source of reporting that is constantly used across the department.

 On top of reporting, Bayer has also taken advantage of other Inova features, which helped them in their daily tasks and challenges.
 Some of their favorites are the search function, which they use to find their latest interactions, as well as the internal and external peer-review features.